CSaunders41/aimBot/README.md

 - **Debug info**: Enable "Debug Monster Weight" to see what the plugin is detecting
 - **Invulnerable monsters**: Plugin automatically skips monsters that cannot take damage
 - **Too much logging**: Keep "Detailed Debug Logging" disabled for normal use
+- **Auto-click issues**: Verify settings and check if correct mouse button is selected

 ## 🔄 Migration Status